vesuxyz/docs/docs/developers/migrate-v1-to-v2.md

 ## Migration steps

-To migrate a position from Vesu V1 to V2, users have to close their current position and reopen it in one of the V2 pools.
-This can be easily done on the Vesu fronted.
+Since the migration of Vesu V1 positions is not required, we don't automate that for users and also don't offer a simplified UI for it.
+That means, to migrate a position from Vesu V1 to V2, users have to close their V1 position and reopen it in one of the V2 pools.
+On the Vesu V2 frontend, V1 and V2 pools will be clearly labeled.

-Alternatively, a migration contract can be implemented that facilitates migrations with the use of _flash loans_.
-If you are interested in building such a contract, please reach out on our [Discord](https://discord.gg/G9Gxgujj8T) for more support.
+## Vesu V2-beta addresses

+We have deployed a version of the Vesu V2 protocol on Starknet mainnet for testing and integration purposes.
+Find the contract addresses [here](/docs/developers/addresses.md).

 ## Breaking changes